The Pandemic Really Did Change How We Tip

 But for restaurant servers, the amount of extra money they could earn for taking on a fair amount of extra risk wasn’t subject only to their bosses’ whims or to local regulations.
 It was also up to their customers.
 With every order of takeout sushi or oversauced pasta Alfredo, Americans could add some hero pay when they got their bill.

-And they did: Waiters from all across the country told me about the Great Pandemic Tipping Boom of 2020: “I think I got a $20 tip from someone at least once a week,” said Lori Pearson, a waitress at Bob Evans in Ann Arbor, Michigan.
+And they did.
+Waiters from all across the country told me about the Great Pandemic Tipping Boom of 2020: “I think I got a $20 tip from someone at least once a week,” said Lori Pearson, a waitress at Bob Evans in Ann Arbor, Michigan.
 “That basically never happened before the pandemic.”
 At Zoetropolis, a restaurant and distillery in Lancaster, Pennsylvania, the average tip shot up to about 25 percent last spring, allowing waiters to bring home close to what they were making before the pandemic even with a fraction of the tables filled.

 That was then.
 Now squint at America’s dive-iest dive bars and stodgiest steakhouses and you might just forget that the pandemic ever happened.
 Even in the bluest of states, spaced-out seating and useless-anyway plexiglass dividers are going away.
 Forget about customers; even some workers aren’t wearing masks.
 At the start of June, the number of people eating out was already back to 2019 levels, according to data from OpenTable.
 The hazard Americans felt is fading.
 Will their hazard tipping fade as well?